yiyg510/ICLR2020-G2DR/README.md

 ## Data
 Due to size constraints of the GitHub platform and portability we have included the MUTAG dataset.
 Additional datasets can be downloaded from Kersting et al. https://ls11-www.cs.tu-dortmund.de/staff/morris/graphkerneldatasets

+## Attribution to Graph2Vec code
+Narayanan et al's Python 2.7 implementation of Graph2Vec upon which our work is based can be found in https://github.com/MLDroid/graph2vec_tf.